ShaoyaoHuang/QFS-DLM/README.md

 # QFS-DLM
 We already published the original code for calculating relevance, and we incorporate this relevance into the diffusion language model.
-Once the subsequent code organization is complete, we will release the full code.
+If you need the source code, please contact us.